john-itcsolutions/cheirrs/README.md

     pytest tests/ -m <bundle> --headful
 ______________________________________________________________

 # There is a possibility of setting up a Postgres database with PostGIS and Open Street Maps.
-It appears that the procedure Canonical have taken with Kubeflow above utilises MongoDB, a no-SQL, non-relational database system, as one of the persistence stores as well as Mariadb (a resurrection of the opensource version of mysql) .. however it may be that MongoDB is only employed to assist with the installation process ..
+It appears that the procedure Canonical have taken with Kubeflow above utilises MongoDB, a no-SQL, non-relational database system, as one of the persistence stores as well as Mariadb (a resurrection of the opensource version of mysql) ..

 As noted below, it is possible, using cross-model referencing, and "offers", to enable an application on a separate controller and/or model, eg the kubeflow model in the uk8s controller, (or just a separate model on the same controller) to access the PostgreSQL/PostGIS database ('haus') on the 'betrieb' controller and the 'werk' model (see following) therein.